six-two/mkdocs-placeholder-plugin/README.md

 - Also allow numbers in placeholder names (everywhere except the first character)
 - Moved to typed mkdocs config (now requires mkdocs 1.4+)
 - Disable input elements for read only placeholders
+- Moved a lot of code around, significantly changed JavaScript file

 ### Version 0.1.3